borgarlie/TDT4900-Robo-Journalism/README.md

-# TDT4900-Robo-Journalism
+# TDT4900 - Computer Science, Master's Thesis
 Improving Abstractive Text Summarization Models by using Reinforcement Learning and Generative Adversarial Networks
- - Master Thesis

-Deep Learning for NLP and Robo-Journalism

 This repository contains the code used to produce the results seen in [tdt4900_final_delivery.pdf](tdt4900_final_delivery.pdf)